So, you've been thinking about adopting a new friend?

 - HOME DETAILS.
 If this is starting to feel like a match, we'll sort out the details of the home visit together.

 - FOSTER FIRST.
 You may then be invited to take the dog home under our foster contract, and the dog will be marked 'Adoption Pending' on websites.
 In most cases, foster/adopt homes bring their adult dog to the Saturday Pit Ed class at least twice a month, until all parties feel good about the match

 - ADOPT!
 Once the dog is responding well to you and your family and pets, you'll sign an adoption contract, pay $200 and get all the dog's vet records.
 Pit Ed training classes are free for every adopter.

 - You'll be invited to attend various events, workshops, play sessions and other opportunities to socialize, learn, hob-nob and ENJOY.

 Family pit bulls are worth their weight in gold, and part of your job as a responsible owner will be to demonstrate this fact as you live your life with your dog by your side.
 You'll want to keep your new dog well trained, well socialized, and always have him on a leash in public places.
 You'll learn how to talk to more people than you ever thought you would have to about the myths and hysteria surrounding pit bulls.
 In a sense you'll become part PR person, part educator, part dog training expert (if you're not already, that is!).
 By proudly owning and showing off your dog, you'll be making the world better for pit bull type dogs everywhere.

-In return for all the dog screening and home screening, we can both feel confident that the dog you take home is a pet you're fully prepared to own.
 Our team will stay available to you for the life of your pet should any questions or concerns come up.
 And we will warmly welcome you into the wonderful BAD RAP Community of pit bull fans that live here by the bay.
 If this sounds like an adventure you're ready to commit to, we'd love to hear from you!